html-screen-capture-js/html-screen-capture-js/README.md

 ```sh
 run-demo.bat
 ```
-First, it will install all the require npm dependencies and build the library, and then open a demo page in Chrome.
+It will install all the required npm dependencies, build the library, and open the demo page in Chrome.

 <a name="technicalOverview"></a>
 ## Technical Overview